mbuffa/confeature/README.md

 # Confeature

-`Confeature` is generic and simple library to handle your application-wide feature settings, storing them with Ecto and providing a cache interface.
+`Confeature` is a generic and simple Elixir library to handle your application-wide feature settings, storing them with Ecto and providing a cache interface.

 Please note that this is a very early development, and that `Confeature` hasn't been tested a lot in production yet.